annielassiter16/womens-right/README.md

 ##II.
 Information Architecture/Site map

    1. **Main page**
-      1. Our project title
+      1. Black People Rights To Vote
-      2. Basic summary of the project
+      2. During the civil rights movement, black poeple didnt have the write to vote fairly its was (Notes)
       3. 2 to 3 images
    2. **Before**
       1.